 Jojoba oil is great for deep skin hydration.
 It will keep your skin looking hydrated.

-Our skin looses some of its natural sebum as it ages.
+Our skin loses some of its natural sebum as it ages.
 Jojoba oil does a fantastic job of mimicking natural sebum and will keep you looking younger for longer.

 When to use: Jojoba oil is safe to use in the morning and at night.